 Bensham Bites

-Bensham Bites brings together various growing projects, both existing and new, into one network to explore creative ways to engage community food growing, waste, rescue, presevation, branding and distribution for health and wellbeing.
-We explore the food system and the interconnected system of everything and everybody that influences, and is influenced by, the activities involved in bringing food from farm to fork and beyond.
-We connect it to nature through exploring where our food comes from.
-Through the creation of a series of creative, food and nature themed workshops and activities, Bensham Bites develops collaborations across different organisaions, shares knowledge, training opportunities, and resources for the benefit of the community.
+Bensham Bites brings together various food growing projects, existing and new, into one network, to engage communities in creative ways of sourcing food through: Growing; food rescue; waste reduction; processing and preserving as a community activity; branding and finally, re-distributing for health and wellbeing.
+We explore the interconnected systems involved in bringing food from land to fork, including everything, and everyone influenced by it, and its influence on us and our health and well being.
+Through a series of playful creative, food and nature themed workshops and activities, using local flora and fauna, Bensham Bites develops collaborations across different organisations, shares knowledge, training opportunities, and resources for the benefit of the community.

 • Food growing